 Action for individuals

-Individuals should engage with job search activities, such as preparing an up-to-date CV, searching job sites (both the University’s Jobs pages as well as external resources to maximise the chances of suitable employment being found), applying for suitable posts, following job search guidance including ‘Useful Career Resources’ available from resources such as the University’s Careers Service.
+Individuals should engage with job search activities, such as preparing an up-to-date CV, searching job sites (both the University’s Internal Jobs Board, accessed via HR Self Service as well as external resources to maximise the chances of suitable employment being found), applying for suitable posts, following job search guidance including ‘Useful Career Resources’ available from resources such as the University’s Careers Service.

 Where individuals need time off for activities such as attending interviews, or training courses which can only be undertaken during working hours this should be requested through the normal departmental routes.